EWB - Yale Student Chapter Website

 Founded in 2004, Yale EWB is a registered undergraduate organization focused on improving water and sanitation systems in developing communities around the world to enhance their quality of life.
 During past projects, Yale EWB has partnered with communities in Honduras and Cameroon to address water-related challenges that had been identified by community-members.
 The Yale EWB team is composed of a students from a wide variety of academic backgrounds and extremely dedicated mentors, faculty advisors, alumni, and collaborators on both sides of the Atlantic who are committed to making a difference.
 In 2011, Yale EWB was honored with a Premier Project reward from EWB-USA.

-EWB Yale is currently partnered with the community of Naitolia, Tanzania and has been working towards a sustainable solution to their water scarcity issues.
-Over the past two decades, the community of Naitolia has faced an increased demand on the water supply, which is already a scarce and seasonal resource in northern Tanzania.
-During the dry season, many community members are left without a reliable source of water for drinking, cooking, and livestock.
-In an attempt to mitigate issues of water scarcity, the community created a pond that collected water from the natural runoff of a watershed.
-However, over the years, the pond has become structurally undermined by soil erosion.
-Naitolia has enlisted the help of EWB Yale to rehabilitate Naitolia Pond, and expand the village’s water pipeline to promote equal access.
+EWB Yale was partnered with the community of Naitolia, Tanzania and worked toward a sustainable solution to their water scarcity issues from 2017 to 2022.
+Over the previous two decades, the community of Naitolia had faced increased demand on its water supply, which was already a scarce and seasonal resource in northern Tanzania.
+During the dry season, many community members were left without a reliable source of water for drinking, cooking, and livestock.
+In an effort to mitigate water scarcity, the community created a pond that collected water from the natural runoff of a watershed.
+However, over time, the pond became structurally undermined by soil erosion.
+Naitolia enlisted the help of EWB Yale to rehabilitate Naitolia Pond and expand the village’s water pipeline to promote equal access.

 Visit our project page for Naitolia